mike-lischke/antlr4ng/ReadMe.md

 ## Installing Development Dependencies

-While antlr4ng has no runtime dependencies (no 3rd party libs are used at runtime), there are a number dev dependencies that are used to run the benchmarks or create custom builds.
+While antlr4ng has no runtime dependencies (no 3rd party libs are used at runtime), there are a number of dev dependencies that are used to run the benchmarks or create custom builds.
 So, before you do anything else in the repo after cloning it, install the depedencies by running

 ```bash
 npm i